 This Quarterly Report on Form 10-Q ("Form 10-Q") contains, or incorporates by reference, not only historical information, but also forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended ("Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended ("Exchange Act") and that are subject to the safe harbor created by those sections.
-Forward-looking statements, including, without limitation, statements concerning the conditions of the human capital management solutions industry and our operations, performance, and financial condition, and including, in particular, statements relating to our business, growth strategies, product development efforts, and future expenses.
-Forward-looking statements can be identified by words such as "anticipates," "intends," "plans," "seeks," "believes," "estimates," "expects," "assumes," "projects," "could," "continues," "likely," "may," "will," "should," and similar references to future periods, or by the inclusion of forecasts or projections.
+Forward-looking statements include, without limitation, statements concerning the conditions of the human capital management solutions industry and our operations, performance, and financial condition, and include, in particular, statements relating to our business, growth strategies, product development efforts, and future expenses.
+Forward-looking statements can be identified by words such as "anticipate," "intend," "plan," "seek," "believe," "estimate," "expect," "assume," "project," "could," "continue," "likely," "may," "will," "should," and similar references to future periods, or by the inclusion of forecasts or projections.